OleBialas/freefield/README.md

 Here is a list of tags that are currently used in toolbox functions:

 ```
-"chan" # int, number of the analog I/O channel
+"chan" # int, number of the analog I/O channel.
-"playback" # bool, indicates if something is being played back or recorded
+"playback" # bool, indicates if something is being played back or recorded.
-"playbuflen" # int, the duration in samples for which the circuit is running after triggering
+"playbuflen" # int, the duration in samples for which the circuit is running after triggering.
+"data" # array of floats, data stored in the memory of the device.
+Can be read and written to.
 ```